-After a Verdict and Judgment, most insurance companies pay within matter of a few weeks to a month.
-If the insurance company or the defendant fails to pay, you may obtain a writ of fi fa and take additional legal action to collect against the individual defendant or the business you sued.
+After a verdict and judgment, most insurance companies pay within a matter of a few weeks to a month.
+If the insurance company or defendant fails to pay, you may take additional legal action to collect against the parties you sued.
 However, insurance companies rarely let this happen, and almost always pay the judgment fairly quickly.

 Should I deal directly with the at-fault driver or business?

-In this scenario, the responsible party (the driver or business responsible for the accident) likely agreed to compensate you for a certain amount in return for you not taking legal action against him or the company.
+In these scenarios, the responsible parties likely agreed to compensate you for a certain amount in return for you not taking legal action against them.

-Sure, resolving your dispute in this manner may seem enticing: you are promised compensation on the spot, or usually within a few days, and you do not need to find a personal injury attorney.
+Resolving your dispute in this manner may seem enticing.
+You are promised compensation on the spot, or usually within a few days, and you do not need to find a personal injury attorney.
 However, you should be cautious about accepting such an offer.

-If the at-fault party agrees to pay you at a later date, your arrangement should be reduced to writing and signed.
-But, if they later refuse to pay in full, you may have to file a lawsuit against them for breach of the settlement agreement and then try to collect it.
-To make matters worse, you will probably not be able to collect from the at-fault driver’s insurance company, because the claim had never been submitted.
+If you agreed to be paid at a later date, your arrangement should be reduced to writing and signed.
+But, if you are not paid accordingly, you may have to file a lawsuit for breach of the agreement.
+To make matters worse, you will probably not be able to collect from the at-fault driver’s insurance company if a claim was never submitted.

 If you are asked to sign a document before you receive the agreed-upon compensation, be sure to read it carefully or have an attorney review it.
 You should be fully aware of the agreement’s terms and what legal rights—if any—you have to pursue additional compensation later.